John Paul Jones: Command of Ranger

 On February 6, 1778, France signed the Treaty of Alliance with America, formally recognizing the independence of the new American republic.
-Eight days later, Captain Jones's Ranger became the first American naval vessel to be formally saluted by the French, with a nine-gun salute fired from Captain Lamotte-Piquet's flagship.
+Eight days later, Captain Jones's Ranger became the first American naval vessel to be formally saluted by the French, with a nine-gun salute fired from Captain La Motte-Piquet's flagship.
 Jones wrote of the event: "I accepted his offer all the more for after all it was a recognition of our independence and in the nation".
-On April 10, Jones set sail from Brest, France, for the western coasts of Great Britain.
+On April 10, Jones set sail from Brest, France for the western coasts of Great Britain.

 Ranger attacks the British

 Jones had some early successes against British merchant shipping in the Irish Sea.
 He persuaded his crew on April 17, 1778, to participate in an assault on Whitehaven, the town where his maritime career had begun.
 Jones later wrote about the poor command qualities of his senior officers (having tactfully avoided such matters in his official report): "'Their object', they said, 'was gain not honor'.
 They were poor: instead of encouraging the morale of the crew, they excited them to disobedience; they persuaded them that they had the right to judge whether a measure that was proposed to them was good or bad".
-As it happened, contrary winds forced them to abandon the attempt and drive Ranger towards Ireland, causing more trouble for British shipping on the way.
+Contrary winds forced them to abandon the attempt and drive Ranger towards Ireland, causing more trouble for British shipping on the way.

 On April 20, Jones learned from captured sailors that the Royal Navy sloop of war HMS Drake was anchored off Carrickfergus, Ireland.
-According to the diary of Ranger's surgeon, Jones's first intention was to attack the vessel in broad daylight, but his sailors were "unwilling to undertake it" (another incident omitted from the official report).
+According to the diary of Ranger's surgeon, Jones's first intention was to attack the vessel in broad daylight, but his sailors were "unwilling to undertake it", another incident omitted from the official report.
 Therefore, the attack took place just after midnight, but the mate responsible for dropping the anchor to halt Ranger right alongside Drake misjudged the timing in the dark (Jones claimed in his memoirs that the man was drunk), so Jones had to cut his anchor cable and run.
 The wind shifted, and Ranger recrossed the Irish Sea to make another attempt at raiding Whitehaven.